angusmillar/Deprecated-Pyro/README.md

 Note that no database upgrades have been implemented for this type of modification so post this process you will need to delete the database which will be recreated as the first call is made to the FHIR endpoint.

-Please note: You don't need to do this just to get the server running this is only for future purposes when a new FHIR release is available'
+Please note: You don't need to do this just to get the server running this is only for future development purposes when a new FHIR release is available'

 **Pyro.Common (Project)**